 How Long Can a Medical Certificate Cover?

-Join the waitlistIs there a legal maximum number of days?
+Apply NowIs there a legal maximum number of days?

-In workplaces, Fair Work rules focus on whether evidence would satisfy a reasonable person that the leave was taken for a permitted reason, not on a universal maximum number of days.
-Awards, enterprise agreements, and employer policies can influence when evidence is required, but they do not force a clinician to certify a particular duration if it isn't clinically supported.
+The key point is that the timeframe must be medically defensible and consistent with the practitioner's assessment and notes.
+Awards, enterprise agreements and employer policies can influence when evidence is required, but they do not force a practitioner to certify a particular duration if it is not clinically supported.

 If you want the evidence rules context, read Medical Certificates and Fair Work Australia.